What are the benefits for you?

 - Maximum potential - a no-risk opportunity for you to sample the latest crop of highly talented, motivated and hard-working students

 - Low costs - you do not need to employ the intern.
-Instead, you may offer assistance in the form of an education bursary, of no less than $413 per week ($420 per week for internships commencing after 01 September 2020).
-Most Internship Providers offer more than the minimum.
+Instead, you may offer assistance in the form of an education bursary.
+We invite you to consider $420 per week as a reasonable level of support.

-- Limited commitment – assuming 40 hours/week the intern will be with you for up to 24 weeks (in order to complete the required number of hours).
+- Limited commitment – assuming 40 hours/week, the intern will be with you for up to 24 weeks (in order to complete the required number of hours).
 Some students may be able to accept shorter internships, depending on their previous industry experience.